-^{}Net of Inflation
+Net of Inflation

-Discount Rate: The discount rate has changed since the prior measurement date from 3.87% to 3.58%.
-In order to measure the total OPEB liability for the School OPEB Fund, a single equivalent interest rate of 3.58% was used as the discount rate.
-This is comprised mainly of the yield or index rate for 20-year tax-exempt general obligation municipal bonds with an average rating of AA or higher (3.50% per the Bond Buyers Index).
+Discount Rate: In order to measure the total OPEB liability for the School OPEB, a single equivalent interest rate of 2.22% was used as the discount rate, as compared with last year's rate of 3.58%.
+This is comprised mainly of the yield or index rate for 20 year tax-exempt general obligation bonds with an average rating of AA or higher (2.21% per the Municipal Bond Index Rate).
 The projection of cash flows used to determine the discount rate assumed that contributions from members and from the employer will be made at the current level as averaged over the last five years, adjusted for annual projected changes in headcount.
-Projected future benefit payments for all current plan members were projected through 2119.
-Based on these assumptions, the OPEB plan's fiduciary net position was projected to be available to make OPEB payments for inactive employees through year 2026.
-Therefore, the calculated discount rate of 3.58% was applied to all periods of projected benefit payments to determine the total OPEB liability.
+Projected future benefit payments for all current plan members were projected through 2118.

-Sensitivity of the School District's proportionate share of the net OPEB liability to changes in the discount rate: The following presents the School District's proportionate share of the net OPEB liability calculated using the discount rate of 3.58%, as well as what the School District's proportionate share of the net OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower (2.58%) or 1 percentage-point higher (4.58%) than the current discount rate:
+Sensitivity of the School District's proportionate share of the net OPEB liability to changes in the discount rate: The following presents the collective net OPEB liability of the participating employers calculated using the discount rate of 2.22%, as well as what the School District's proportionate share of the net OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower (1.22%) or 1-percentage-point higher (3.22%) than the current discount rate:

+1% Decrease Current Discount Rate

+(1.22%) (2.22%) 1% Increase (3.22%)

-1% Decrease Current Discount Rate 1% Increase (2.58%) (3.58%) (4.58%) School District's proportionate share of the net OPEB liability \$ 41,855,830.00 \$ 36,010,279.00 \$ 31,255,186.00
+School District's proportionate

+share of the Net OPEB liability \$ 50,304,705.00 \$ 42,818,527.00 \$ 36,831,675.00

-Sensitivity of the School District's proportionate share of the net OPEB liability to changes in the healthcare cost trend rates: The following presents the School District's proportionate share of the net OPEB liability, as well as what the School District's proportionate share of the net OPEB liability would be if it were calculated using healthcare cost trend rates that are 1-percentage-point lower or 1-percentage-point higher than the current healthcare cost trend rates:
+Sensitivity of the School District's proportionate share of the net OPEB liability to changes in the healthcare cost trend rates: The following presents the collective net OPEB liability of the participating employers, as well as what the collective net OPEB liability would be if it were calculated using healthcare cost trend rates that are 1-percentage-point lower or 1-percentage-point higher than the current healthcare cost trend rates:

 Current Healthcare

 1% Decrease Cost Trend Rate 1% Increase

-School District's proportionate -
+School District's proportionate

-share of the net OPEB liability \$ 30.334.845.00 \$ 36.010.279.00 \$ 43.218.511.00
+share of the Net OPEB liability \$ 36,650,728.00 \$ 42,818,527.00 \$ 52,098,745.00

-OPEB plan fiduciary net position: Detailed information about the OPEB plan's fiduciary net position is available in the Comprehensive Annual Financial Report which is publicly available at https://sao.georgia.gov/comprehensive-annual-financial-reports.
+OPEB plan fiduciary net position: Detailed information about the OPEB plan's fiduciary net position is available in the Annual Comprehensive Financial Report, which is publicly available at https://sao.georgia.gov/statewide-reporting/acfr.

-NOTE 12: RETIREMENT PLANS
+NOTE 11: RETIREMENT PLANS